kloakprotocol/kloak_node/README.md

 ## Limitations & Disclaimers

-⚠️ **This is a proof-of-concept implementation:**

-1. **Not Production-Ready**: Requires extensive testing and auditing
+1. **Not Fully Production-Ready**: Requires extensive testing and auditing
 2. **Fee estimation is approximate**: wallets should provide their own fee policy
-3. **UTXO selection is minimal**: real wallets should do robust selection/locking
+3. **UTXO selection is minimal**: real wallets need to do proper UTXO selection
-4. **Basic UTXO Handling**: Real implementation needs better UTXO selection
-5. **Node discovery scanning can be expensive**: consider caching / limiting block scan
+5. **Node discovery scanning can be expensive**: consider caching / limiting block scan on wallet side

-**DO NOT USE WITH REAL FUNDS WITHOUT THOROUGH SECURITY AUDIT**

 ## Development Status

-- [x] Wallet creation with BIP39
-- [x] Encrypted storage
-- [x] RPC client integration
-- [x] WebSocket server
-- [x] E2EE handshake
-- [x] Transaction construction
-- [x] CLI interface
-- [x] Node pulse mechanism
-- [ ] UTXO selection algorithm
-- [ ] Fee estimation
-- [ ] Node discovery on-chain
-- [ ] Production-grade crypto
+> estimated ~75% node functionality/completion.
+Not fully production ready, need more R&D

 ## License

-Open source - free forever
+Open source - GNU 3 license

 ## Philosophy

-> "kloak is, and will forever be, open-source software, written for no other purpose than the good of humanity and in defense of the right to individual security, and as protection against violations of freedom by those seeking to control, surveil, oppress, and steal"
+> kloak is, and will forever be, open-source software, written for no other purpose than the good of humanity and in defense of the right to individual security, and as protection against violations of freedom by those seeking to control, surveil, oppress, and steal